darko-mesaros/workshop-serverless-with-cdk/README.md

 As said before ...
 YAY!
 It works :rocket:

-We have succesfully created a rather simple Serverless Application with AWS CDK, so right now we have three Lambda Functions, an API Gateway and a DynamoDB table, and it all does it's job.
+We have successfully created a rather simple Serverless Application with AWS CDK, so right now we have three Lambda Functions, an API Gateway and a DynamoDB table, and it all does it's job.
 What ever that is.
 But we can do one better, let's modify our CDK code so we can introduce multiple environments to our